Michele Zackheim: Einstein's Daughter: The Search for Lieserl (1999)

-It is a work of non-fiction that combines historical research and personal narrative based on the extensive collection of Serbian and German letters and historical archives available.
-The book focuses on the mystery of the birth and whereabouts of Albert Einstein and Mileva Maric's daughter Lieserl, and sharply speculates on the rich details of Einstein's private and family life.
+This work of non-fiction combines historical research and personal narrative based on the extensive collection of Serbian and German letters and historical archives available.
+The book focuses on the mystery of the birth and whereabouts of Albert Einstein and Mileva Maric's daughter Lieserl, and speculates on Einstein's private and family life.

 Broken Colors (2007)

-The novel follows the growth of a female artist and explores the complex relationship between art and the course of life.
-It mainly tells several stages of the growth of Sophie Marx, from being orphaned in the First World War in childhood and being brought up by her artist grandparents to receiving artistic influence, to the tragic love story during her study at the Slade School of Art in London, to experiencing the destruction of her home again during the Second World War.
-After wandering and being healed by art, he settled in the Southwest of the United States.
-Based on his experience as a visual artist, Zackheim uses delicate and professional descriptions such as gallery world and techniques to depict the creative story of artists and the redemptive role of art.

-Kirkus' book review points out that although this work takes artistic creation as its theme, there are obvious flaws in its narrative structure and writing style.
+The novel follows an artist called Sophie Marx, who is orphaned in the First World War and brought up by her artist grandparents.
+While studying at Slade School of Art in London, Sophie again experiences the destruction of her home during the Second World War, and later settles in the Southwestern United States.
+Based on her experience as a visual artist, Zackheim uses delicate and professional descriptions.
+Kirkus' book review said although this work takes artistic creation as its theme, there are obvious flaws in its narrative structure and writing style.
 There is a 28-year time jump in the narrative structure, and the dialogue is stiff and unnatural.
-The novel concludes its narrative loop with the reunion of Sophie and Luca, the father and son, but the book review believes that this ending is handled a bit far-fetched.
+The novel concludes its narrative loop with the reunion of Sophie and Luca, and Luca's son, an ending the book reviewer said is far-fetched.
 This book is described as being like an aesthetic discussion rather than a real exchange, giving people a sense of preaching.

 Last Train to Paris (2014)

-The novel is set in Europe on the eve of World War II in 1937 and is based on the real-life kidnapping of the author's distant relatives.
-Through the perspective of female journalist Rose Manon, her personal fate is intertwined with the crisis of The Times, showing her struggle in the sexist press, emotional entanglements with Leon, the kidnapping and murder of her Jewish cousin Stella, and the survival dilemma of hiding her Jewish identity.
+The novel is set in Europe in 1937 and is based on the real-life kidnapping of the author's distant relatives.
+Through the perspective of female journalist Rose Manon, her personal fate is intertwined with the crisis of the times, showing her struggle in the sexist press, emotional entanglements with Leon, the kidnapping and murder of her Jewish cousin Stella, and the dilemma of hiding her Jewish identity.
 The juxtaposition of scenes in the port of Le Havre highlights the contrasting fates of American tourists and Jewish refugees.

-Edward B. Cone pointed out in the book review of "Library Journal" that Michele Zackheim's historical novel successfully combines personal narrative with historical background.
-Especially the description of the Crystal Night is extremely shocking.
-And it is believed that the author ingeniously interweaves themes such as murder mystery, mother-daughter relationship and Jewish identity.
-Cone concluded that the book vividly recreates the historical atmosphere of the interwar period and is recommended to readers interested in women's issues and pre-World War II European history.
+According to Edward B. Cone in a review for "Library Journal", Zackheim's historical novel combines personal narrative with historical background, and her description of the Kristallnacht is extremely shocking.
+The author ingeniously interweaves themes such as murder mystery, mother-daughter relationships and Jewish identity.
+Cone concluded the book vividly recreates the historical atmosphere of the interwar period, and is recommended to readers interested in women's issues and pre-World War II European history.